 Can I boot from Ventoy on every PC?

 It is compatible with most PCs.
 However, some PCs may have BIOS/EFI issues that prevent Ventoy from working properly.
 But this never happened to me.
 So you can be almost 100% sure it will boot without any trouble.

 It depends on what Linux distribution are you using.
 You can find the detailed information on the author’s page.
 This tool is available in some Linux repositories.
 For example, you can install it on Ubuntu or Debian using this simple command:

 sudo apt-get install ventoy

 Ventoy comes with a command-line interface and a GUI.
 You can use either one.
 It supports various Linux distribution ISO files, and it can boot from a hard drive, USB flash drive, and virtual machine.

 To boot from a USB flash drive, you need to copy Ventoy to the root directory of the USB flash drive and COPY the ISO files into the Ventoy directory.
 It will automatically detect the ISO files and show them as a boot menu.
-There is also option to let Ventoy prepare USB for you.
-In this case two partitions will be created on your USB drive – one for bootloader and second one for ISOs
+There is also an option to let Ventoy prepare USB for you.
+In this case, two partitions will be created on your USB drive – one for the bootloader and the second one for ISOs

-It can also boot from CD/DVD, but as you probably know, you cannot change data on this type of medium once it’s wriiten.
+It can also boot from CD/DVD, but as you probably know, you cannot change data on this type of medium once it’s written.
 So this won’t be our use case.

 This great tool is available in the following Linux distributions: